Sudan's Bashir says protesters trying to copy Arab Spring

-CAIRO (Reuters) - Protesters in Sudan are trying to imitate the Arab Spring uprisings that shook the region in 2011, President Omar al-Bashir said on Sunday during a visit to Egypt.
+CAIRO/KHARTOUM (Reuters) - Protesters in Sudan are trying to imitate the Arab Spring uprisings that shook the region in 2011, President Omar al-Bashir said on Sunday during a visit to Egypt.

 Bashir is facing the most sustained challenge since he came to power in a coup in 1989.
 Demonstrators have turned out almost daily across the country to call for an end to his rule.